Cardiacman13/Architect/README.md

    makepkg -si
    ```

    Adding support for updates of git packages.
-(Normally only needs to be done once)
+(Normally only s to be done once)
    ```
    yay -Y --gendb
    yay -Y --devel --save